sairajmhatre/Internship-Project/README.md

 Wealthier passengers had better chances of survival.
 Age distribution showed most passengers were young adults.

+Task 03 - # conclusion for Decision Tree Classifier :
+Using the dataset , we can built a decision tree classifier thet predicts whether a customer will purchase a product based on data.

-Task 04 - CONCLUSION for Analusis And Visualize entiment patterns We analyzed social media sentiment data and identified patterns in public opinion.
+Task 04 - CONCLUSION for Analusis And Visualize entiment patterns :
+We analyzed social media sentiment data and identified patterns in public opinion.
 Sentiment distribution shows overall public mood , Topic-based analysis reveals brand perception, Word frequency highlights commonly discussed issue